colinhartigan/blog/content/posts/hello.md

 I'm starting a blog.
 It totally feels like I'm bandwagoning Hudson and Eric on their awesome blogs (www.grillhudson.com and Eric's _Taipei Tales_ newsletter) but I do love the idea of having a a record and reflection of what's going on in my life.

 I don't really know exactly what I want to write about here and the content will probably change with whatever's been going on in my life.
 I'm probably overthinking it.
 I spent like 20 minutes finding a good font for this thing.
-Anyways...
+Anyways, here's a dump of this semester...

 ## Junior year is almost over???